saucelabs/sauce-docs/docs/visual-testing/integrations/cypress.md

 Sauce Visual provides an integration with [Cypress](https://cypress.io) through a plugin that you can add to any existing Cypress project.

 Sauce Labs Visual introduce a new Cypress command:
-- `cy.visualCheck()`: Takes a screenshot and send it to Sauce Labs Visual for comparison.
+- `cy.sauceVisualCheck()`: Takes a screenshot and send it to Sauce Labs Visual for comparison.

 ## Quickstart